Sirojiddin2021/projectmanagement-platform-ssh/README.md

 #### Heroku: <https://projectmanagement-platform.herokuapp.com/>
 #### Description:
 This is Project Management website (flask application) Up to now, website works with single user, there is no link between users.
 In the future I would like to add user messages, create teams, assign tasks for not only users also for teams.
-Furthermore, due date notifications, progress bar and users performances
+Furthermore, I will add due date notifications, progress bar and users performances

 **app.py** contains below functions:
 1. User registration: